The Atlanta Open Tennis Tournament is played annually on outdoor hard courts at the Atlantic Station in Georgia, United States.

 |Draw Size:||28 Singles, 16 Doubles|

-Tickets for the 2023 tournament in Atlanta are now on sale through the tournament’s official website with single-session ticket prices starting from $20.
+Tickets for the 2023 tournament in Atlanta were sold through the tournament’s official website with single-session ticket prices starting from $20.

-The player list for the 2023 Atlanta open tennis tournament has yet to be released but below is a selection of players who played in the singles event in 2022.
+The official player list for the 2023 Atlanta Open tennis tournament has now been released with the below players participating in the singles event in 2023.

 - Taylor Fritz

-Below is the expected schedule for the 2023 ATP Atlanta tennis tournament with the 1st round matches being played on the 24th and 25th of July and the singles and doubles finals taking place on the 30th of July 2023.
+Below is the schedule for the 2023 Atlanta Open with the 1st round matches being played on the 24th and 25th of July and the singles and doubles finals taking place on the 30th of July 2023.

 |Monday – Day 1||24th of July 2023||1st Round Matches|